aseprite/aseprite/README.md

-# ASEPRITE
+# Aseprite
-*Copyright (C) 2001-2012 David Capello*
+*Copyright (C) 2001-2013 David Capello*

 > THIS PROGRAM IS DISTRIBUTED WITHOUT ANY WARRANTY<br/>
 > See the license section for more information.

 ## Introduction

-**ASEPRITE** is an open source program to create animated sprites.
+**Aseprite** is an open source program to create animated sprites.
 Sprites are little images that can be used in your website or in a video game.
 You can draw characters with movement, intros, textures, patterns, backgrounds, logos, color palettes, isometric levels, etc.

-What makes ASEPRITE different?
+What makes Aseprite different?
 It focuses on pixel editing, to do pixel-art.
 Indeed, it isn't a photo retouching tool or a vector graphics editor.
 Mainly it is a tool to create tiny animations pixel-by-pixel.

 ## Features

-The main features of ASEPRITE are:
+The main features of Aseprite are:

 * Sprites are composed by **layers** &amp; **frames**.
 * Supported color modes: **RGBA**, **Indexed** (palettes up to 256